 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 Create a Story With Your Color Splash Photography

-Even a simple image with coffee (or tea! or lemonade!) splash brings me joy.
-But I tried to make it a bit more interesting and thought if I could add some twist to it.
-Let’s not only freeze liquid in motion but make it proper conceptual still life.
-Well, not literally still, but you got the idea.
+Even a simple image with a coffee (or tea! or lemonade!) splash brings me joy.
+But I tried to make it a bit more interesting and thought how I could add some twist to it.

 Let’s create a story around it!
 Let it be about a stage magician who’s serving their friends coffee and balancing cups on the tip of their finger.

 I live in a small provincial town at the End of the World.
 I don’t have access to any fancy machinery or all the gear that can help in high-speed photography.

 That’s why we’re going to work on a budget!
 We will create a dynamic image with balancing cups and flying coffee using the simplest gear and props.
 We’ll be using only two speedlights and a glue gun.